-I hope this helps you with buying gifts for your parent.
+I hope this post helps you buy gift ideas for the elderly parents in your life.
 If you want more information or wish to read about my "Helping your parents" series, please feel free to click below.

 Visit the CDC's Booklet on Elderly Home Safety for more information.

-For a complete list of Home Fixes, check out this link from AARP.
+For a complete list of Home Fixes by season, check out this link from AARP.
 It is comprehensive and helpful to see what hazards are in each room of a person's home.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.